Research Frontpage

 Actors

-The field is still shaped by platform owners, content operators, measurement vendors, and distribution strategists, but the center of gravity is moving further toward earned-media operators, community managers, creator-led expert voices, and cross-functional PR/community teams.
-Signals now suggest a stronger role for source-seeding operators who deliberately place content in Reddit threads, forums, comparison articles, and review surfaces that models already ingest, then monitor whether those sources are cited.
+The field is still shaped by platform owners, content operators, measurement vendors, and distribution strategists, but the center of gravity appears to be moving further toward earned-media operators, community managers, creator-led expert voices, and cross-functional PR/community teams.
+Signals suggest third-party proof builders are becoming more important because AI systems appear to trust Reddit, review sites, comparison pages, and industry blogs more than self-published claims alone.

 Moves